bpmolinari/nina/content/family/molinari/_index.md

 >Dominic Molinari (70), married, blacksmith, was charged in the Cue Police Court today, before Warden Harwood. with having been in the unlawful possession of gold.
 He pleaded not guilty but was sentenced to three months' hard labour and fined £50.
 He pleaded guilty to a charge of having had unregistered appliances and was fined £25.
 Det.Sgt.
 Douglas, of the Gold Stealing Detection Staff, said that a search of Molinari's blacksmith shop had revealed 26 crucibles, five gold moulds and other equipment used for smelting.
 Molinari had claimed that certain material was brass, but on assay it proved to be 80 per cent gold.
 Evidence was given that some of the gold tailings which formed part of the charge assayed at a rate of 200 ounces a ton.

 Presumably he had been happy to take gold (in lieu of cash) for blacksmithing services.
 Gold, to a traditional Italian, would have been better than cash.
 Maybe he was regarded as a small-scale local "fence".
 In any event it was hardly a unique offence.
 A search of *The West Australian* for 1952 shows several dozen similar cases, all fairly small beer.
-Security in the gold mining and refining process was pretty weak, and this was offset making gold possession, ipso facto, a punishable offence.
+Security in the gold mining and refining process was pretty weak, and this was offset by making gold possession, ipso facto, a punishable offence.
 Three months hard seemed to be the minimum sentence.

 It was little spoken of in the family.
 Family legend had it that Dominic was extremely wary of banks.
 Cash was carefully buried (literally) rather than banked.
 This caused drama when the burial spot was temporarily mistaken.
 It was also suggested that not all the gold was seized by Sgt.
 Douglas.